COVID-19 Information for Operators

 The Livingston County Department of Health regulates many types of operations, including public water supplies, restaurants, and many local businesses.
 The information on this page is intended to provide up-to-date guidance for operators of regulated facilities.
 This information will be updated as new guidance is developed.
 For public health information, please visit the COVID-19 sites at the Livingston County Department of Health, New York State Department of Health and the Centers for Disease Control (CDC).

-As of March 16, 2020 at 8pm food service establishments (including restaurants and bars) will be closed for dine-in service in New York State.
-Facilities can still provide food service through take-out or delivery.
+As of June 12 Livingston County food service establishments are open for delivery, takeout, and limited table service.
+Click here for COVID-19 Information for Restaurants.
 The situation is developing rapidly.
 Updates will be posted to this page as they are received.

 Guidance is available for in-person and catered events.
 Click HERE for the detailed guide, and click HERE for a printable form for event coordinators.